Persona 3 Reload: Development

+The menu screen of Persona 3 Reload.
+The user interface for Reload was revamped to match the overall theme of Persona 3.

 Atlus had begun development of a remake of Persona 3 by 2019.
 The large majority of P-Studio's staff working on Persona 5 Royal (2019) at this time were shifted over to Reload, with the studio's chief director Kazuhisa Wada exclaiming that developing Persona 3 Reload was hugely important for Atlus due to the original game's influence on the rest of the Persona series, as well as the unique challenges presented with both remaking an existing title, and developing a game on a third-party game engine, as the game is powered by Unreal Engine 4 as opposed to the proprietary engine Atlus previously used for games such as Royal and Catherine: Full Body (2019).
 The Reload naming was conceived as a result of the developers wanting to use another moniker with the letter "R" to convey its status as a definitive edition of Persona 3 as Persona 5 Royal was to Persona 5, feeling as if simply calling it "Persona 3 Remake" was not fitting for the naming conventions of the series.
 The Reload name was also used to reflect the pistol-like Evokers used by the party to summon their Personas during battle.